Spouses, Common-Law & Conjugal Partners

 Family reunification is one of the main objectives of the Canadian immigration system.
-Canada makes it possible for its citizens and permanent residents to reunite with their close relatives by sponsoring them.
-Currently, the sponsorship application may be submitted on behalf of the following family members:
+Canada makes it possible for citizens and permanent residents to reunite with their close relatives by sponsoring them.
+Currently, a sponsorship application may be submitted on behalf of the following family members:

 - Spouses/common-law partners/conjugal partners

 - Other relatives if the Canadian sponsor has no family in Canada and no relatives, mentioned above, who could be sponsored from overseas (known as the "Lonely Canadian" category)

 If sponsoring a spouse or partner, the applicant must be either legally married to the sponsor, have accumulated a minimum of 12 months of residency together or be unable to get married or live together due to a certain legal impediment or other circumstances beyond the applicant's control.

 To be approved as a sponsor, a Canadian citizen/permanent resident must meet certain eligibility criteria.
 Upon submission of sponsorship application, a sponsor undertakes to be financially responsible for their sponsored spouse/partner for 3 years.
 This undertaking is enforceable from the time an applicant becomes a permanent resident and it cannot be cancelled, despite any changes in the sponsor's employment or personal situation.